mokahaiku/chuck-norris-jokes/README.md

 # Chuck Norris Jokes

 This app serves as a playground where I play with various React and JavaScript patterns.
-Currently, I am comparing the render props pattern used by libraries such as React Router and React Motion with higher order component patten used by everybody else.
+Currently, I am comparing the render props pattern used by libraries such as React Router and React Motion with higher order component pattern used by everybody else.

 ## Usage